jadudm/eight/docs/design_pack.md

 If we have 1000 pages from alice.gov, 10 from bob.gov, and 100 from clarice.gov, we end up taking a long time to get to clarice.

 A way to rework this would be to have per-host queues.
+This may be trickier than it sounds.
+It will require dynamically creating workers, and it may be that the structure of the queueing library makes that difficult.

+Essentially: SQLite *can* do better concurrency than I'm experiencing.
+It can be fixed in a way that is more performant.

 ### extract only queues new domains to pack